opt-out-tools/opt-out/README.md

   - _Optionally_ mark the release as a `pre-release`
   - Publish the release

-#### Submit a Github Release to Mozilla Addons
+#### Update the Release at Mozilla Addons

 We follow Mozilla's [Submitting an Addon](https://extensionworkshop.com/documentation/publish/submitting-an-add-on/) to submit the extension.

+- Download the [Github Release](https://github.com/opt-out-tools/opt-out/releases) (the zip file) you wanna submit and upload it.
+- Create a production build see [Building for production](#building-for-production)
 - Login using to the [Developer Hub](https://addons.mozilla.org/developers/) with OOT credentials
-- Pick "Submit on this site" when submitting
-- Download the [Github Release](https://github.com/opt-out-tools/opt-out/releases) (the zip file) we wanna submit and upload it.
+- Navigate to the "Manage My Submissions" page
+- Find the `Manage the Status and Versions` link and click on it (click `More` and it should be in the drop down list)
+- Click the `Upload New Version` button and select the build you want to upload, it will then be validated
-- Download the *source* zip file from the [repo home](https://github.com/opt-out-tools/opt-out)
+- Once this has finished, upload the *source* code too
-- Choose "this add-on needs source code submission" and submit the source zip.
-See more in Mozilla's [Source Code Submission](https://extensionworkshop.com/documentation/publish/source-code-submission/) docs
-- Fill out `Name`, `Add-on URL` & `Summary`
-- _Optionally_ mark the add-on as experimental
-- Pick `Feeds, News & Blogging` and `Social & Communication` categories
-- Fill out the email from the OOT credentials and the [issues page](https://github.com/opt-out-tools/opt-out/issues) as support email and website
-- Pick "GNU Public License version 3.0" as license
-- Choose "This add-on has a Privancy Policy" and fill out the policy from [PRIVACY.md](https://github.com/opt-out-tools/opt-out/blob/master/PRIVACY.md)
 - Submit!

 #### Managing release

 - `master` is the main dev branch
-- When it's release time we create a new "release" branch i.e `release-0.0.3`
+- When it's release time we create a new "release" branch i.e `release-0.3`
 - All testing happens on the release branch
 - If bug fixes are needed on the release branch, they must be cherry-picked to `master` as well
 - When we're ready to release:
-  - we tag the release branch i.e `v0.0.3`
+  - we tag the release branch i.e `v0.3`
   - create a github release
   - submit the addon to mozilla
 - The release branches can be left untouched for a future bug fix